Sam Heazlett: ODI debut

 Heazlett was fast-tracked into the Australian national cricket team in January 2017 despite having very limited experience in state cricket.
 Heazlett suffered a thigh strain that ruled him out of playing for Queensland in the 2016–17 Matador BBQs One-Day Cup, meaning at the end of 2016 he still had not played a one-day match for his state team.
 Regardless, he was added to Australia's One Day International (ODI) squad as a replacement for the injured Steve Smith for their series against New Zealand.
 Heazlett was told the day before the first ODI that he would not be in the playing XI for that game, but when wicket-keeper Matthew Wade was ruled out of the first ODI due to a back strain, Heazlett became a last-minute replacement.
 As a result, he made his ODI debut for Australia against New Zealand on 30 January 2017.
 He only scored 4 runs, and did not play for the rest of the series.
-Former Australian fast bowler Stuart Clark criticised Heazlett's selection, saying, "You've got a lot of guys running around playing first-class cricket and you go, 'Hang on, why are they not getting an opportunity?'
+Former Australian fast bowler Stuart Clark criticized Heazlett's selection, saying, "You've got a lot of guys running around playing first-class cricket and you go, 'Hang on, why are they not getting an opportunity?'
 But the selectors have obviously seen someone and thought, 'Well this guy's a player of the future, let's get him into the series'.
 But I'm a bit uncomfortable with that."